We provide the unique services of a personal chef, without the commitment!

 • enjoy as a snack

-• add to salads and grain bowls
+• raw: add to salad

 • enjoy whole as a snack